eins78/Bachelor/Introduction/2-Semantic-Writing.markdown

 Since then, the situation has become equally better and worse:
 Nowadays, most authors produce their manuscripts digitally, which should leave less room for interpretations and errors.
-Yet, the vast majority of non-technical writers are using a **`WYSIWYG`**-based system such as Microsoft `Word` or Apple `Pages`, meaning the intent of the author is once again 'entagled' with the visual output (or even more so, as shown in the next section, *Formatting*).
+Yet, the vast majority of non-technical writers are using a **`WYSIWYG`**-based system such as Microsoft `Word` or Apple `Pages`, meaning the intent of the author is once again 'entangled' with the visual output (or even more so, as shown in the next section, *Formatting*).

 Note that there are alternatives in the market, but these are mostly aimed at very complex projects.
 An example would be [Adobe `FrameMaker`](https://en.wikipedia.org/wiki/Adobe_Framemaker), which according to Wikipedia does allow input of "structured text", but is aimed at "industries such as aerospace, where several models of the same complex product exist, or pharmaceuticals". [[@wiki:framemaker]]